What is Microclover?

 How to Care for a Microclover Lawn

 Microclover pulls fertilizer from the air and feeds itself, along with your lawn.
 If you have a grass type that doesn't need a lot of fertilizer, such as Turf Type Tall Fescue, then you can probably get away with fertilizing your lawn once or twice per year.
 One benefit to a Microclover lawn, is that you don't have to fertilize it.
 However, if you prefer to have more grass than Clover, we recommend fertilizing in the Spring and Fall to deter the Clover from becoming too well established.
 If you prefer to have more Clover than grass, don't fertilize at all.
+As you can see from the lawn below, the Microclover sections are thick and green in the Summer heat, while the other grass types are brown from the Summer heat.
+This goes to show how beneficial it can be to have Microclover, as it's much more adaptable than other grass types, which are more easily stressed.

 Can You Seed Microclover All By Itself